sweeneychris/TheiaSfM/docs/source/applications.rst

 There are several applications that come with Theia right out of the box.
 These applications are useful on their own, and also help provide context for how Theia can be used for your own applications.
+Only minimal documentation is provided here, but a full description of command line arguments and more can be found within each application file.

 Features
 ========